-[dropcap1 color=”blue”]P[/dropcap1]artition of Indian & Pakistan in the year of 1947 is an only gruesome act in Indian History which affected all the facets of Social Science – History, Civics, Geography & Economics.
-And Films being a potent medium to convey the social plight, few movie makers have successfully portrayed them over celluloid too.
+Partition of Indian & Pakistan in the year of 1947 is the only devastating event in Indian History which affected all the facets of Social Science – History, Civics, Geography & Economics.
+And movies being a potent medium to convey the social plight, few movie makers have successfully portrayed them over celluloid too.
 Some are the adaptation from Novels where protagonist’s life seems to be majorly impacted by aftermath and some taking Partition itself as a central theme with everyone playing their role.

-Populated here is the list of Movies which are based on or inspired from the same tragedy which shook the Nation and left it bifurcated with blood bath.
+Populated here is the list of films which are based on or inspired from the same tragedy which shook the nation and left it bifurcated followed by a blood bath.
 Most of the Films can be categorized as fictitious tales whose story revolves around the days before and after the mayhem.

 1. Chhalia (1960)

 Director : Manmohan Desai

 Cast : Raj Kapoor, Nutan, Pran, Rehman

 Loosely based on the work of Russian novelist Fyodor Dostoyevsky, this comes out to be a typical Raj Kapoor movie where he sports his signature image of innocent yet happy-go-lucky-guy.
 After coming to the city and coping with mundane, he falls in love with Shanti (Nutan) but latter on learns that she is married and separated.
 Chhalia (Raj Kapoor) now does it all to re-unite the family who also bore the brunt of partition.
 The story is rather poignant than tragic and doesn’t try to convey it as a political event.

 2. Dharmputra (1961)